-About Quietus Vet – Caring Pet Euthanasia
+About the Quietus Vet – Caring Pet Euthanasia Service

 I have been surrounded by animals all my life.
-When I was 3 year old, I would hang onto our Labrador, and the two of us would totter together to my best-friend’s house – a quarter of a mile away!
+When I was 3 year old I would hang onto our Labrador, and the two of us would totter together to my best-friend’s house – a quarter of a mile away!

-Until very recently, I have continued to be a clinical vet, treating companion animals (pets) both surgically and medically for the wide range of problems and issues we see in general practice.
+I have continued to be a clinical vet, treating companion animals (pets) both surgically and medically for the wide range of problems and issues we see in general practice.

 Like all responsible and thorough vets, I regularly attend up to the minute CPD (Continuing Professional Development) – where I research and catch up on recent developments.
 My qualifications are BVSc BA(Hons) MRCVS

-Quietus Vet is a registered Practice.
-RCVS number is 7169354.
+Quietus Vet – RCVS Practice Registration number is 7169354.

 Many of you may have realised, veterinary medicine and surgery has progressed leaps and bounds over the last 10 years or so.
 The “sky is the limit” when it comes to treatment possibilities.
 This is how it should be.

-Believe it or not, there is nothing more rewarding than seeing a pet who has been in pain and struggling now at rest – pain free.
+There is nothing more rewarding than seeing a pet who has been in pain and struggling now at rest – pain free.

 This is a specialist area of work.